-Is it possible to remedy competition issues, for example, by giving divestment undertakings or behavioural remedies?
+Is it possible to remedy competition issues, for example by giving divestment undertakings or behavioural remedies?

-The Commission may clear the transaction subject to conditions so as to render the concentration compatible with the substantive test for clearance or to ensure compliance by the parties with the amendments to the terms to the concentration agreed by them.
+The Commission may clear the transaction subject to conditions to render the concentration compatible with the substantive test for clearance or to ensure compliance by the parties with the amendments to the terms of the concentration agreed by them.
 A fine for non-compliance may be threatened by the Commission, which may not exceed 10 per cent of the aggregate turnover of the undertakings.
 By virtue of a subsequent decision verifying that the conditions have been breached, the Commission may declare that the fine has been forfeited.

-In a 2011 decision involving the ice cream sector, the Commission analysed in great depth the non-coordinated and coordinated effects of the transaction and cleared it following an undertaking by the acquiring undertaking that the exclusivity clause, obliging the point of sales to use freezers only for the ice cream of the suppliers providing them, would be deleted from the respective agreements.
-In another 2011 case in the milk sector, the Commission cleared the transaction after a commitment by the acquiring company to divest a business of the target and to appoint a trustee to implement such divestiture.
+In a 2011 decision involving the ice cream sector, the Commission analysed the non-coordinated and coordinated effects of the transaction in great depth and cleared it following an undertaking by the acquiring company that the exclusivity clause, obliging the point of sales to use freezers only for the ice cream of the suppliers providing them, would be deleted from the applicable agreements.
+In another 2011 case in the milk sector, the Commission cleared the transaction after a commitment by the acquiring company to divest a business of the target and to appoint a trustee to implement the divestiture.

-In a 2017 decision, the Commission, following Phase II proceedings, cleared the acquisition by the second-largest supermarket chain in Greece of another supermarket chain, in a stage of pre-bankruptcy proceedings, with an equal share, which would make the acquiring undertaking the largest chain in Greece, leaving the previous number one chain in second place with a difference of approximately 5 to 10 per cent in terms of market share.
-The acquiring undertaking had proposed the following commitments, which were accepted by the Commission.
+In a 2017 decision, the Commission, following Phase II proceedings, cleared an acquisition by the second-largest supermarket chain in Greece of another supermarket chain (in a stage of pre-bankruptcy proceedings) with an equal share.
+This made the acquiring undertaking the largest chain in Greece, moving the previous number one chain to second place with a difference of approximately 5 to 10 per cent in terms of market share.
+The acquiring undertaking had proposed the following commitments, which were accepted by the Commission:

-• It would continue its cooperation with the suppliers used both by itself and the acquired chain whose sales to the new entity emerging from the merger would represent at least 22 per cent of their total sales, for a period of three years; the same commitment was taken regarding local suppliers of the acquired entity.
-This commitment would cease to apply in certain defined cases, including when the product supplied became obsolete, when there were issues of safety and consumer protection imposing the interruption of the cooperation, when the quality of the product deteriorated or when there was an unreasonable increase in its price.

-• The acquiring company and the new entity undertook to sell 22 shops in defined locations so as to address the concerns that high shares would emerge for the new entity post-merger in these geographic areas.
-Such sale should be effected within a term of nine months.
+- It would continue its cooperation with the suppliers used both by itself and the acquired chain, the sales of which to the new entity emerging from the merger would represent at least 22 per cent of their total sales for a period of three years; the same commitment was taken regarding local suppliers of the acquired entity.
+This commitment would cease to apply in certain defined cases, including when the product supplied became obsolete, there were issues of safety and consumer protection resulting in the interruption of the cooperation, the quality of the product deteriorated or there was an unreasonable increase in its price. - The acquiring company and the new entity undertook to sell 22 shops in defined locations to address the concerns that a high number of shares would emerge for the new entity post-merger in these geographic areas.
+Such a sale should have been effected within a term of nine months.

-On that same transaction, the Commission issued a new decision in 2018 accepting a request by the acquiring party to modify the commitments on the grounds that the circumstances had changed.
-More specifically, out of the 22 stores, only eight had been sold and despite continuous efforts, there was no interest from potential buyers for the remaining 14.
+In that same transaction, the Commission issued a new decision in 2018 to accept a request by the acquiring party to modify the commitments on the grounds that circumstances had changed.
+More specifically, out of the 22 stores, only eight had been sold and, despite continuous efforts, there was no interest from potential buyers in the remaining 14.

-The Commission re-evaluated the market shares in the local markets concerned and found that although before its initial decision in 2017 the share of the acquiring undertaking would exceed 50 per cent, this was no longer the case as in the meantime new undertakings had entered the market and competition had increased.
-The Commission thus decided to lift the commitment of sale regarding the 12 stores and imposed a commitment on the undertaking not to operate the other two stores as supermarkets for a term of three years.
+The Commission re-evaluated the market shares in the local markets concerned and found that although before its initial decision in 2017 the share of the acquiring undertaking would have exceeded 50 per cent, this was no longer the case as new undertakings had entered the market and competition had increased.
+The Commission thus decided to lift the commitment of sale regarding 12 stores and imposed a commitment on the undertaking not to operate the remaining two stores as supermarkets for a term of three years.